Infrastructure

 Hadoop is an open-source framework for distributed storage and batch computation, started at Yahoo in 2006 by Doug Cutting and Mike Cafarella, based on two Google papers: the Google File System (Ghemawat, Gobioff, Leung, 2003) and MapReduce (Dean, Ghemawat, 2004).
 The Hadoop project bundles two core components plus a resource manager:

-• HDFS (Hadoop Distributed File System): a write-once, read-many file system that splits files into 128 MB or 256 MB blocks, replicates each block (default 3x) across DataNodes, and tracks block locations on a central NameNode.
+- HDFS (Hadoop Distributed File System): a write-once, read-many file system that splits files into 128 MB or 256 MB blocks, replicates each block (default 3x) across DataNodes, and tracks block locations on a central NameNode.
 Designed for sequential reads of large files on commodity disks.

-• MapReduce: a programming model that expresses a job as a map function (per-record transform) followed by a reduce function (per-key aggregation), with an automatic shuffle stage in between.
-The runtime schedules tasks on nodes that already hold the input blocks (data locality), retries failed tasks, and writes intermediate output to local disk.
+mapfunction (per-record transform) followed by areducefunction (per-key aggregation), with an automatic shuffle stage in between.
+The runtime schedules tasks on nodes that already hold the input blocks (data locality), retries failed tasks, and writes intermediate output to local disk. - YARN (Yet Another Resource Negotiator, added in Hadoop 2 in 2013): the cluster resource manager that lets non-MapReduce frameworks (Spark, Tez, Flink) share a Hadoop cluster.

 The ecosystem grew to include Hive (SQL on MapReduce), Pig (dataflow), HBase (wide-column store), ZooKeeper (coordination), and dozens of others.
 Commercial consolidation: Cloudera (founded 2008) and Hortonworks (founded 2011) merged in 2019; Cloudera went private in 2021.
 MapR was acquired by HPE in 2019.
 Vendor concentration tracked the decline of on-prem big-data deployments.